CSC207-UofT/course-project-kamamans/specification.md

      - Route
      - SearchResults

-at least two use case classes,
+at least two use case classes:
      - EditUser
      - InteractDatabase
      - SearchFlight
      - StoreFlight

-at least one controller,
+at least one controller:
      - UserController
      - PlanFlight

-and at least a basic command line interface.
+and at least a basic command line interface:
      - TerminalInterface

 Misc.
-Classes/interfaces/tests
+Classes/interfaces/tests:
      - BasicUserTest
      - PlaneTest
      - FlightTest